w5xd/PacketRainGauge/README.md

 as the rocker passed top dead center in both directions, which means the rocker was moving relatively quickly as the relay sensed it.

-The
-Si7210 hall effect magnetic sensor is used in this design instead of a reed relay.
-The Si7210 senses at 5 times per second which is a little slow to reliably detect fast passage of the magnet through top dead center.
-However, the Si7210 can easily be programmed to separately detect the arrival and the departure of the magnet from proximity to the sensor.
+The hall effect magnetic sensor is used in this design instead of a reed relay.
+The sketch and sensor can easily be programmed to separately detect the arrival and the departure of the magnet from proximity to the sensor.
 This design does that.
 It positions its sensor in close alignment with the rocker at its resting position with one